After you create your set of SLIs and SLOs, New Relic will start generating SLI data. The first results will take a few minutes to appear in our UI.

 - In APM services, at the reports section.

-- In any workload that contains the SLI entity, such as an APM service or browser application.
+- In any workload that contains the SLI or the SLI related entity, such as an APM service or browser application.
 If you want to group SLIs under a certain workload, make sure to add the APM service or browser app to an existing workload, or create a new one.

-- If the SLO row has a green background, you’re doing good for the period.
+- If the SLO compliance cell has a green background, you're doing good for the period.
 You may have not served successfully 100% of the requests, but you still have some remaining error budget to consume.

-- If the SLO row has a yellow background, your error budget is closer to being totally consumed, and you should be more cautious for the rest of the period.
+- If the SLO compliance cell has a yellow background, your error budget is closer to being totally consumed, and you should be more cautious for the rest of the period.

 - For SLO analysis: See in which time ranges the SLO targets were missed.